alttch/eva3/doc/highload.rst

 * Set *retain_enabled* to *false* for MQTT notifiers

+* For slow channels, set *compress* to *true* for controllers, connected via MQTT (unless CPU load is critical on clients)

 * If HTTP API respond too slow, try increasing value of *thread-pool* option in [webapi] config section.